 Mastery (of one who has refined the mind) extends from the smallest particle to the totality of creation.

 My introduction to somatic sacred journeying came in 1979 when I discovered Itzhak Bentov’s book ‘Stalking the Wild Pendulum’, an amazing exploration of science and consciousness.
-Bentov was a bio-medical engineer, a meditator, and, although I did Stalking_Wild_Pendulum_July_2012not realize it at the time, a serious shaman.
+Bentov was a bio-medical engineer, a meditator, and, although I did not realize it at the time, a serious shaman.
 Bentov, who died in a plane crash in 1979, had been journeying through non-local reality for years.
 He discovered that he could enter the hynogogic state between waking and sleep by lying in a bath tub filled with very hot water, and first used this to help solve engineering challenges.
 Then other surprises came to him.

 He left extensive notes which were edited and published by his wife Mirtala as “A Cosmic Book” in 1988.
 SWP was written ‘sort of seriously’, as Ben was trying to speak to the scientific community about meditative experiences.
-In “A Cosmic Book’,nirvana-copy originally imagined as a comic book, he went ‘all in’, describing the adventures of a soul traveling through higher and higher octaves of creation, meeting devas and angels, all with an amazing lightness and sense of humor.
+In “A Cosmic Book’, originally imagined as a comic book, he went ‘all in’, describing the adventures of a soul traveling through higher and higher octaves of creation, meeting devas and angels, all with an amazing lightness and sense of humor.
 As as we are in a kidney phase, I have to include this quote:

 “Suppose we could project our consciousness into our kidney and strike up a conversation with single kidney cell.
 We would ask the kidney cell, “Would you tell me please, what do you do here?”
 The kidney cell, a very simple little fellow, will probably mumble something to the effect, “Look mister, I just work here.
-Why don’t you ask the Human-kidney-adjusted-27543047boss?”
+Why don’t you ask the boss?”
 We go to the boss who is the kidney itself.
 It is the consciousness of all the kidney cells put together.
 The kidney right away rattles off all the good things the kidney does for the body.
 It tells you how it cleans the blood of harmful substances and how it regulates the components of the blood to achieve a balance among them.
 It is not ashamed to throw in a bit of propaganda, just in case, saying that without the kidney we wouldn’t last very long.
 We are very impressed with the performance, offer our thanks for the explanation and turn to the liver.
 The same thing happens: the single cell turns out to be relatively ignorant, while the composite consciousness of all the cells in the liver is an intelligent being and an expert in its field.”

 Many years later, today, my own inner vision is finally opening to Bentov’s insights, as my explorations in asana, Continuum and BMC, the Tao’st micro-cosmic orbit meditation, active dreaming and sacred geometry and more are converging in my practice and teachings.
 In order to help as many people as possible join me on these cosmic adventures, I am offering some simple upayas that can be very helpful to any and all interested in the art of somatic sacred journeying.